ericyoc/iot_device_firmware_analysis_poc/README.md

-# Firmware Analysis Tool
+# IoT Device Firmware Analysis Tool

-This Python script performs firmware analysis on a given binary file (.bin).
+This Python script performs IoT device (or embedded system) firmware analysis on a given binary file (.bin).
 It provides a comprehensive set of functions to extract valuable information and insights from the firmware, aiding in reverse engineering and vulnerability analysis.

 ## Motivating Article